-If even a tiny bit of dust gets onto the lens or the wafer while a semiconductor that requires extremely fine processing is being fabricated, it is not possible to etch the circuit accurately.
-It is therefore necessary to use a cleanroom where dust and dirt has been reduced to an absolute minimum.
+If even a tiny bit of dust gets onto the lens or the wafer while a semiconductor that requires extremely fine processing at the nanometer level is being fabricated, it is not possible to etch the circuit accurately.
+It is therefore necessary to use a cleanroom where dust and dirt can be reduced to an absolute minimum.
 Workers in a cleanroom environment need to wear full-body garments to prevent dust or other foreign particles from getting onto the equipment.

 1. Slicing a silicon wafer

 A cylindrical, high-purity silicon ingot is cut into discs to make silicon wafers with orientation notches.

 The silicon wafers are lined up and annealed in a furnace with the addition of oxygen and silicon gas to produce an oxide film on the surface.